ZombiDebugWall/PQBench_Linux/README.md

 ## Compilation and installation
 I am not responsible for any hardware damage, you run this programm on your own risk!

-PQBench can be compiled using the g++ compiler on linux:
+PQBench can be compiled with level 3 optimazation using the g++ compiler on linux:

 ```
-$ g++ mainpqthread.cpp -o pqbench
+$ g++ -O3 mainpqthread.cpp -o pqbench
 ```

 And installed by moving the executable into the bin folder: